Shibuya Sky: Tickets & Tips for the Perfect Experience Above Tokyo

 There is a quota on how many people can enter during a certain time slot.
 As mentioned earlier, buy your tickets online in advance.
 This will also save you time queuing up to get in.
 Pre-order discounted Shibuya Sky Tokyo tickets here.

-TIP: If you’d like a sunset timeslot (from around 15:00 onwards), you’ll need to book your tickets 4 weeks in advance.
+TIP: When to book Shibuya Sky?
+If you’d like a sunset timeslot (from around 15:00 onwards), you’ll need to book your tickets 4 weeks in advance.
 This is the most popular time to visit (for obvious reasons!) and these times book out very quickly.
 But remember, there is no Shibuya Sky time limit so once you’re in you can stay as long as you like.
 But what if it rains?!
 This leads me to…

 Is Shibuya Sky closed in the rain?